tomfa/notes.webutvikling.org-old/src/posts/2020-06-28-redux-hooks/index.md

 ---
 title: Typesafe React Redux hooks
 date: 2020-06-28
-image: "./zyanya-bmo-6Y-4NXkY9G4-unsplash.jpg"
+image: './zyanya-bmo-6Y-4NXkY9G4-unsplash.jpg'
 imageAlt: A drawn hook.
 Photo by Zyanya BMO on Unsplash.
-tags: ["guide", "React", "Redux"]
+tags: ['guide', 'React', 'Redux']
 ---

 Going from `mapStateToProps` and `mapStateToDispatch` to `useDispatch, useSelector` or custom hooks: What's the benefits?
 Does typing inference work?

-***
+---

 _This post is a step-by-step description of how I tested and came to the conclusions.
 The code below exists at [github.com/tomfa/redux-hooks/](https://github.com/tomfa/redux-hooks/), and I'll be referencing commits as I go along._

 Warning: Post is long.
 There is a **TLDR at the bottom**.

 ## First: How is Redux doing?